-While there are a number of websites dedicated to the most satisfying ways to seek revenge on someone who has wronged you, attaining this revenge by posting private photos of them online, or going so far as to create a fake profile on a hookup app or dating site, is considered a serious crime in Texas.
+Texas law views online impersonation as a serious crime.
+While there are a number of websites dedicated to the most satisfying ways to seek revenge on someone who has wronged you, attaining this revenge by posting private photos of them online, or going so far as to create a fake profile on a hookup app or dating site, these actions are considered to be crimes by Texas penal code.
 Recently, a Texas appellate court turned back a challenge to the constitutionality of the state’s strict online impersonation laws.
 Read on to learn more about the Court of Appeals’ decision to uphold this law as constitutional, as well as some of your potential defenses if you find yourself facing a charge of online impersonation.

-Texas Penal Code Title 7, Section 33.07 proscribes a broad swath of online impersonation, from creating a fake profile on a social networking site (or any other internet website) to texting, messaging, or emailing an individual’s phone number, address, or other identifying information to a third party without consent.
-The first type of impersonation is classified as a third degree felony, punishable by prison time, while the transmission of an individual’s contact information is usually a Class A misdemeanor.
+Texas Penal Code Title 7, Section 33.07 prescribes a broad swath of online impersonation, from creating a fake profile on a social networking site (or any other internet website) to texting, messaging, or emailing an individual’s phone number, address, or other identifying information to a third party without consent.
+The first type of impersonation is classified as a third-degree felony, punishable by prison time, while the transmission of an individual’s contact information is usually a Class A misdemeanor.

 Texas’s 4th District Court of Appeals recently rejected a criminal defendant’s challenge to the constitutionality of this law, finding that the statute did not violate the defendant’s rights to free speech and equal protection and addressed the important governmental interest of “protecting citizens from crime, fraud, defamation, or threats from online impersonation.”
 Unless the Texas Court of Criminal Appeals takes this case on a writ of certiorari and reverses this ruling or the legislature amends the law, online impersonation will remain a criminal offense.